Pulmonary hypertension service for healthcare professionals

 A printable copy of these referral guidelines is available here.

+Typically we follow-up patients every 3-6 months.
 Since many patients are referred from a long distance, we ask that they remain under the joint care of the GP, local hospital consultant and the local pulmonary hypertension service.
-We are seeking to develop shared care of patients requiring long-term follow-up with interested physicians (in place with Derriford Hospital at Plymouth).
+We are seeking to develop shared care of patients requiring long-term follow-up with interested physicians (in place with Derriford Hospital at Plymouth and Norfolk and Norwich Hospital at Norwich).
 Please contact us for more details.
 We will be happy to discuss individual patient follow-up with you.

 - Pulmonary hypertension service